 SUMMARY

 While recent attention has been focused on outdoor PM2.5 levels, many people spend much of their time indoors in the city and indoor air quality in Beijing is largely unstudied.
+Some firms and private individuals have purchased and installed air purifiers in hopes of reducing their exposure, but the efficacty of these efforts is not documented.
 This study investigated the impact of upgrades to the air handling system at the International School of Beijing (ISB) on indoor concentrations of PM2.5.
-Part of ISB's air handling system was upgraded during June and July of 2013 to create positive building pressurization at high use entrances and to improve the level of filtration in 35 fresh air handlers.
-PM2.5 monitoring occurred in 24 indoor locations over several weeks both before and after the implementation of the upgrades.
+Part of ISB's air handling system was upgraded during June and July of 2013 to create positive building pressurization especially within at high use entrances and nearby stairwells and to improve the level of filtration in all 35 of the existing fresh air handlers.
+PM2.5 monitoring occurred in 24 indoor locations during three times per day over several weeks both before and after the implementation of the upgrades.
 Fluctuations in indoor PM2.5 concentrations were significantly lower after the upgrades, dropping from an average of 18 µg/m3 to 5 µg/m3 and maintained an average indoor PM2.5 level of below 12 µg/m3 even when outdoor PM2.5 values exceeded 200 µg/m3.
-Therefore, schools in rapidly urbanizing and highly polluted cities such as Beijing can significantly improve indoor air quality through targeted air management improvements that focus on creating positive building pressurization and enhanced air filtration.
+Therefore, buildings in rapidly urbanizing and highly polluted cities such as Beijing can significantly improve indoor air quality through targeted air management improvements that focus on creating positive building pressurization and enhanced air filtration.

 INTRODUCTION